-- ensuring staff are clear about what appropriate behaviour is, and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others through effective training; - empowering staff to share any low-level safeguarding concerns; - addressing unprofessional behaviour and supporting the individual to correct it at an early stage; and - providing a responsive, sensitive and proportionate handling of such concerns when they are raised.
+- empowering staff to share any low-level safeguarding concerns; - addressing unprofessional behaviour and supporting the individual to correct it at an early stage; and - providing a responsive, sensitive and proportionate handling of such concerns when they are raised.

-Governors/Trustees will help to identify any weakness in the school's safeguarding system.
+Governors/Trustees will help to identify any weakness in the school 's safeguarding system.

 Staff are expected to adhere to the staff Code of Conduct at all times.
-In the event of any concerns or allegations, the school will deal with them promptly, in line with local guidance and KCSIE (2021).
+In the event of any concerns or allegations, the school will deal with them promptly, in line with local guidance and KCSIE (2022).